20 Ways to Use Cold Pressed Virgin Coconut Oil

 How to add it to your morning routine?

 Add 1-2 tspn of cold pressed virgin coconut oil & ½ tspn cinnamon powder to warm water, drink it empty stomach in the morning.
 This can help aid digestion, reduce blood sugar levels, relieve inflammation of the mucus layers, ease constipation, and form a healthy protective layer in the gastrointestinal tract.
-Consume in moderation and take breaks in between months.
+Consume in moderation and take breaks in between meals.

 3. Use Coconut Oil To Increase Metabolism